watermarkhu/qsurface/README.md

 2. The error model
 3. The used decoder

-New types of surface codes, error modules and decoders can be added to opensurfacesim by using the included templates for each of the three core modules.
+New types of surface codes, error modules and decoders can be added to opensurfacesim by using the included templates for each of the three core module categories.

 The current included decoders are:

 * The *Mininum-Weight Perfect Matching* (`mwpm`) decoder.
-* Delfosse's and Nickerson's [Union-Find](https://arxiv.org/pdf/1709.06218.pdf) (`unionfind`) decoder, which has *almost-linear* complexity.
+* [Delfosse's and Nickerson's](https://arxiv.org/pdf/1709.06218.pdf) *Union-Find* (`unionfind`) decoder, which has *almost-linear* worst-case time complexity.
-* Our modification to the Union-Find decoder; the **Union-Find Node-Suspension** (`ufns`) decoder, which improves the threshold of the Union-Find decoder to near MWPM performance, while retaining low complexity.
+* Our modification to the Union-Find decoder; the *Union-Find Node-Suspension* (`ufns`) decoder, which improves the threshold of the Union-Find decoder to near MWPM performance, while retaining quasi-linear worst-case time complexity.

+The compatibility of these decoders with the included surface codes are listed below.

 | Decoders  | `toric` code | `planar` code |
 |-----------|--------------|---------------|